mapbox/mapbox-navigation-ios/README.md

 This repository also contains [a testbed](https://github.com/mapbox/mapbox-navigation-ios/tree/master/Example) that exercises a variety of navigation SDK features:

 1. Clone the repository or download the [.zip file](https://github.com/mapbox/mapbox-navigation-ios/archive/master.zip)
-1. Run `carthage update --platform ios` to build just the iOS dependencies.
+1. Run `carthage update --platform ios --use-netrc` to build just the iOS dependencies.
 1. Open `MapboxNavigation.xcodeproj`.
 1. Sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://account.mapbox.com/access-tokens/).
 1. Open the Info.plist in the `Example` target and paste your [Mapbox Access Token](https://account.mapbox.com/access-tokens/) into `MGLMapboxAccessToken`.
 (Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)